What is a COP3 Capacity Form?

 The majority of decisions assessed for the court of protection are based upon the two-stage test outlined in the Mental Capacity Act (2005)

-Retain that information long enough to be able to make the decision
+Retain that information long enough to make the decision,

 In those instances where the outcome of the assessment is that the person does lack sufficient mental capacity to make the specific decision then the court requires a Social Worker or other Health and Social Care Professional to complete form COP3.